TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/google-apps-script/how-to-implement-the-solution.md

 }
 ```

-Unlike many languages, Google Apps Script code doesnít need a main function.
+Unlike many languages, Google Apps Script code doesn‚Äôt need a main function.
 In fact, all we have to do is define a function.
 Google handles what we want to do with the script at runtime.

-With that in mind, we can see that weíve defined a helloWorld function with syntax similar to [JavaScript][1].
+With that in mind, we can see that we‚Äôve defined a helloWorld function with syntax similar to [JavaScript][1].
 In other words, we have a function definition which encloses a code block with braces.

 Inside the code block, we have our typical print call.
 In this case, we leverage the Logger to do our printing.
-Then we pass our ìHello, World!î string to the log function, and call it a day.
+Then we pass our ‚ÄúHello, World!‚Äù string to the log function, and call it a day.